ronled86/ClipPilot/SECURITY.md

 ## 🔒 Security Overview

-ClipPilot takes security seriously.
+ClipPAilot takes security seriously.
 This document outlines our security practices and how to report security vulnerabilities.

 ## 🛡️ Security Features